kohkimakimoto/essh/README.md

 * **Per-Project Configuration**: Essh supports per-project configuration.
 This allows you to change SSH hosts config by changing current working directory.
 * **Tasks**: Task is code that runs on remote and local servers.
 You can use it to automate your system administration tasks.
 * **Modules**: Essh provides modular system that allows you to use and create reusable Lua code easily.

-**Now it is on unstable stage.
-API and code may be broken in future.
-And document lacks. sorry!**

 Table of contents